johnmichaelkuczynski/1ZhiSystems/replit.md

   - **Volume VII**: "Fiction, Translation, and the Perceptualization of Judgment" (literary theory examining Kafka and the nature of artistic representation)
   - **Volume VIII**: "Is Love Blind, or Does It See Differently?
 On the Epistemic Status of Love" (epistemological analysis of love as a form of perception)
   - **Volume IX**: "The Myth of the Gettier Problem: Why 'No False Lemmas' Was Never Refuted" (critical analysis of epistemological counterexamples to the no false lemmas condition)
+  - **Volume X**: "Naturalized Epistemology and Its Aftermath: Why the Rejection Was Premature" (defending Quine's naturalized epistemology program against traditional objections)
 - **Audio System**: OpenAI TTS-1 integration with Alloy voice support, automatic audio generation for all podcasts, saved to public/audio directory
 - **URL Updates**: August 22, 2025 - Updated Intelligence Meter application URL from intelligencemeter.biz to intelligencemeter.xyz in Core Applications section